∆3 : Reading the Human through ∆rtificial, ∆ugmented and ∆rtistic Intelligence

 What perceptions do robots have of humans?
 What does it mean for us to live in a world increasingly inhabited by artificial and augmented intelligence?
 This project aims to further develop a network that crosses artistic, scientific and engineering disciplines to explore how machines see us.

-3 is an arts/engineering collaborative network that explores artificial and augmented intelligence through artistic research.
-In this project, the network will use a series of arts-based workshops to experiment, examine and play together.
-They will share ideas, cultural reference points and a process of critical making to playfully augment the body, in order to reflect on how the practices of artist research can contribute to new ways of thinking about artificial intelligence engineering and how machines/robots are reading us.
+∆3 was an arts/engineering collaborative network that explored artificial and augmented intelligence through artistic research.
+In this project, the network used a series of arts-based workshops to experiment, examine and play together.
+They shared ideas, cultural reference points and a process of critical making to playfully augment the body, in order to reflect on how the practices of artist research can contribute to new ways of thinking about artificial intelligence engineering and how machines/robots are reading us.

 Who are the team and what do they bring?